Posted on: januari 7, 2016

 In the 1960s, De Wallen became known to the general public.
 It was a time of ancient pimps and criminals with crisp nicknames like Frits of the World, Herring Arie, Pistols Paultje, Black Joop, Fat Lap, etc.

-Prostitutes were called Blonde Mien, Paris Leen (see picture above), Chinese Annie, De Fokkens, etc. The Red Light District was known as an authentic & cozy area in Amsterdam.
+Sekswerkers in that time were called Blonde Mien, Paris Leen (see picture above), Chinese Annie, De Fokkens, etc. The Red Light District was known as an authentic & cozy area in Amsterdam.
 But behind all the cosiness and beautiful names there was also abuse and violence back then.

 The picture above is a screenschot of the movie Around the Oude Kerk Square made by film maker Roeland Kerbosch.
 Blonde Mien & Paris Leen both described their life in the film.